A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experimental Results

 \subsection{Experimental Results on Non-Verbal TTS}

-Table~\ref{tab:exp_tts_main} summarizes non-verbal speech generation results for English (EN) and Chinese (ZH).
-Among baselines, CosyVoice2 excels in standard speech metrics (lowest WER/CER, highest DNSMOS and QMOS) but shows limited non-verbal controllability (lower CLAP-Score and IMOS).
-Dia performs best on English non-verbal metrics (CLAP and IMOS) but suffers from poor stability and high failure rates, especially unsupported in Chinese, leading to exclusion of its Chinese subjective scores.
-F5-TTS serves as a strong baseline with competitive performance metrics, achieving the highest SSIM.
-However, the pretrained F5-TTS does not support non-verbal TTS, and its CLAP-Score is reported for reference only.
-Our fine-tuned F5-TTS variant shows superior Chinese performance, achieving top subjective scores (QMOS, IMOS) and strong objective metrics, demonstrating competitive intelligibility and naturalness, as well as improved non-verbal controllability.
-CapSpeech and NVTTS underperform in Chinese due to English-only training data, reflected in lower QMOS, IMOS, SSIM and higher CER.
-On English tests, our NVS matches NVTTS on IMOS and CLAP-Score despite limited English data (4.6\%).
-CapSpeech attains high CLAP but low DNSMOS and QMOS, likely due to synthetic non-verbal integration.
-When restricting the CLAP-Score evaluation to tags supported by CapSpeech (Table~\ref{tab:non_verbal_label_support}), as shown in the last line of Table~\ref{tab:exp_tts_main}, the model trained on the proposed dataset outperforms CapSpeech.
+Table~\ref{tab:tts_main_result} summarizes NV speech generation results for English and Chinese.
+Among baselines, CosyVoice2 excels in speech quality (highest DNSMOS and ZH QMOS) but shows limited NV controllability (low CLAP-Score and IMOS).
+Dia performs well on EN NV metrics (CLAP Score and IMOS) but suffers from poor stability and high failure rates, and is unsupported in Chinese, leading to the exclusion of its ZH subjective scores.
+F5-TTS is a strong base model, achieving the highest SSIM and lowest WER/CER.
+However, the pretrained F5-TTS does not support NV generation.

-Overall, the diversity and naturalness of our dataset contribute to the competitive intelligibility, naturalness, and controllability achieved in multilingual non-verbal speech synthesis.
+Fine-tuning on NVS (TSA) achieves superior Chinese performance, with top subjective scores, strong objective metrics, and the highest CLAP Score, indicating competitive intelligibility, naturalness, and NV controllability.
+CapSpeech and NVTTS underperform in ZH CER due to English-only training data.
+On English tests, NVS(TSA) also performs well, achieving the highest IMOS and CLAP Score, and second-highest DNSMOS and QMOS.
+CapSpeech attains a high CLAP Score but lowest DNSMOS and IMOS, likely due to unnatural synthetic non-verbal sounds.
+Tables~\ref{tab:clap_break_down} present CLAP Score comparisons per NV tag.
+We observe that NVS (TSA) ranks below existing models in only a few cases, demonstrating comprehensive and stable NV controllability.
+A similar trend is also observed for IMOS, see the Appendix for more details.

+Overall, NVS (TSA) performs well across QMOS, IMOS, CLAP Score, ZH CER, and DNSMOS.
+Compared with NVS (TBO), it shows significant improvements in CLAP Score and IMOS, mainly because TSA provides more accurate annotations, particularly regarding NV positions, highlighting the importance of precise NV labels for controllable NV generation.
+Nonetheless, the NVS dataset exhibits some limitations in SSIM and English WER, likely due to its size, which we plan to address by further expanding the dataset in future work.